Sign up for our newsletter

 It used to be that nature and adventure photographers could make the bulk of their income by spending most of their time out in the field shooting and then send their images to a handful of stock agencies, who did all the selling.
 That is no longer the case as microstock agencies have increased competition and driven stock photo prices to very low levels that effect the income of all photographers.
 While there is no one model for success in this business, I feel that diversity is the key.
 While I still make decent income selling stock, I could not survive as a photographer if I didn’t also work on commissioned photo projects, write books, sell prints, and lead workshops.
 I am also starting to get assignments for shooting and producing multi-media projects.
 This is really a mix of different businesses that I never imagined I’d work on, but by adjusting to the market and “reinventing” my business, I’ve been able to keep doing what I love.

 One obvious key to selling photography today is to get your images on the web.
 It is imperative to have images on-line where people can find them, get inspired by them, and easily purchase them.
 We actually use two web sites to market my photography.
 Both host large lumber of high-res files that can be searched by keyword and allow buyers to license them as stock without any interaction from me.
-We use two websites because they serve different markets.
+We use two websites because they serve different markets, similar to how Sambla operates in Scandinavia, with different websites for each of its operations in Finland, Norway, Sweden, and most recently Denmark.
 Our EcoPhotography site is geared towards professional image buyers like photo editors and art directors looking to purchase stock.
 I put a very deep collection of images on this site because these buyers sometimes need very specific subject matter.
 It is hosted by IPNstock.com and has served us well for a long time.